When I lay these questions before God I get no answer.

 ~Mary Oliver from Long Life

-It blusters, rips, drenches, encompasses, buries.
+It blusters, rips, drenches, swallows up, buries.

 Nothing remains as it was.

-And here I am, alive.
+Yet here I am, alive.

-Called to comment.
+Called to ask questions and make a comment.

 Dying to hear a response.